 NO. CORE INDICATORS SIZE OF FARM 6.4.1 All forms of discrimination are prohibited.
-6.4.2 A written child labour policy, specifying under which circumstances and for which tasks children can or cannot work or be employed and why, has been communicated to farmers/workers/employees.
+6.4.2 A system is in place to detect and remediate any incident of discrimination on the basis of age, gender, ethnicity, nationality, social origin, religion, membership of a trade union or other workers' organisation, or any other characteristics that are not related to merit or the inherent requirements of the job.
 SH MF LF 6.4.3 The Producer Unit has a time-bound plan to improve the position of disadvantaged groups.
 SH MF LF NO. IMPROVEMENT INDICATORS SIZE OF FARM 6.4.4 A written code of conduct or non-discrimination policy is communicated to farmers/workers/employees.
 SH MF LF 6.4.5 Specific outreach to women farmers and workers is conducted by women facilitators.
-SH MF LF 6.4.6 Equal access to training is given to women workers.
+SH MF LE 6.4.6 Equal access to training is given to women workers.